m-ld/m-ld-web-starter/README.md

 Here are some basic things to consider:

+1. We are using the browser bundle of **m-ld** for convenience (look at the imports in `form.js`).
+In a real application we might choose to include **m-ld** as a package dependency in our Javascript build pipeline.
-1. The form data could be persisted, even during editing, in browser persistent storage, or by having another clone on the server (not just a passive message passing service).
+2. The form data could be persisted, even during editing, in browser persistent storage, or by having another clone on the server (not just a passive message passing service).
 This would mean it's possible to look at an existing form even if no-one else is.